Accurate Tarot, Psychic,and Clairvoyant Readings

 The tables vary in shape, both round or octagonal tables are common, however there were also horseshoe shapes and clover shaped tables , though these were usually more used for card or dice and games of chance.

-The rarest table that was in Sues' collection was unfortunately one which was destroyed in the fire at Easter, this was octagonal topped, with three wide spaced legs which had a spacer at the base with a circular holder within it to hold a crystal ball as seen in one of the pictures below .
+The rarest table that was in Sues' collection was unfortunately one which was destroyed in the fire at Easter, 2009. this was octagonal topped, with three wide spaced legs which had a spacer at the base with a circular holder within it to hold a crystal ball.

 Sue is always interested in gypsy tables of any type, please contact her if you have one you would be prepared to sell.
 Often they are found without the fabric covering for which they are known,or have stained and torn covers.
 It is one of Sues pleasures to bring them back to their glory days, so that they can all be used in her Tarot courses, and her Crystal ball and Palmistry Workshops, as well as at fetes and fayres.